rcorcoranadams/Final_Project/README.md

 landcover = gpd.read_file(root_path+ 'landcover_clipped.shp')
 vehicle_access = gpd.read_file(root_path+ 'vehicle_access.shp')
 ```
 I then projected all of my shapefiles to EPSG:4326, which is the required coordinate system for geojson.
+The EPSG code 4326 is the specific code for the WGS 1984 CRS.
 ```python
 # project all the shapefiles
 open_space = open_space.to_crs("EPSG:4326")